Skip to main content

 Start

 Click Start.
-You’ll be redirected to the Chat Simulator, where you can test real-time interactions between the AI and a user.
+You’ll be redirected to the Playground, where you can test real-time interactions between the AI and a user.

 Chat Simulator Setup